Fiction

 Thelma & Louise

-On this day, as I kissed and snuggled these week-old baby girls, I knew I couldn’t say no. I scooped them up and brought them to the vet for a check-up, having zero knowledge of caring for puppies so small.
+On this day, as I kissed and snuggled these week-old baby girls, I knew I couldn’t say no. I scooped them up and brought them to the vet for a checkup, having zero knowledge of caring for puppies so small.

 And yet, here we are, almost three months later, and Thelma & Louise are thriving!
-They’ve had all their major vaccines, will be spayed in about 10 days, and maybe traveling to Canada by early August.
+They’ve had all their major vaccines, will be spayed in about 10 days, and may be traveling to Canada by early August.

 I could not have successfully gotten Thelma & Louise to this point without the help of my partner, Isa.
-He has been playing the roll of puppy dad while I’ve been in the U.S. helping my sister with her rescue dogs.
-Six weeks of caring for those two crazy girls PLUS our six dogs and Bill, the dog-like cat has not been easy, and I am eternally grateful to him.
+He has been playing the role of puppy dad while I’ve been in the U.S. helping my sister with her rescue dogs.
+Six weeks of caring for those two crazy girls PLUS our six dogs and Bill, the dog-like cat, has not been easy, and I am eternally grateful to him.

 General

 I have finally had some downtime to work on the website and write a quick post.
 I will do my best to update the website, including the blog.
-It’s been challenging between working (I’m an online English teacher), my personal dogs, our rescues, sterilizations, community outreach, and building our house!
+It’s been challenging to find the time between working (I’m an online English teacher), my personal dogs, our rescues, sterilizations, community outreach, and building our house!
 I’ve also done a bit of traveling here and there to visit family in the U.S.

 We have just two rescues in our care right now, but they are the cutest little buttons!
 Thelma & Louise.
 The girls have been with us since they were just a few days old.
-The photo in this post was taken over a month ago but it’s one of my favorites.
+The photo in this post was taken over a month ago, but it’s one of my favorites.
 They are just so darn cute!!

 When I have more time, I will post some updates on all our rescues.
 I’m proud to say that we have rescued and rehomed 28 dogs and 1 cat (who now lives with us).
 We have also sterilized 279 dogs and cats with a dream of sterilizing another 200 by the end of 2023.
 We just need the donations to help us do that!